HADAS496/comics-and-Reaganomics-/index.md

  [^note326]: Yohanna Daniel, “Deinstitutionalization of People with Mental Illness: Causes and Consequences,” *Virtual Mentor American Medical Association Journal of Ethics* 15, no. 10 (2013): p.
 887.

- So, we’ve just done boarding the process on this historical crazy train called deinstitutionalization (and good luck saying it without your tongue taking a vacation!) —which is just a fancy term for the shift from state mental hospitals and asylums to community mental health centers.
+ So, we’ve just done with  this historical crazy train called deinstitutionalization (and good luck saying it without your tongue taking a vacation!) —which is just a fancy term for the shift from state mental hospitals and asylums to community mental health centers.

 ## This brings us full circle to where we started: the first Batman’s iconic 1974 issue that introduced Arkham Hospital for the criminally insane.
 In particular, this is also the moment when  General Harris breaks free Two-Face and they both leave behind a very angry Joker.